dnth/dnth.github.io/content/portfolio/unlocking_edge_ml_from_pytorch_to_edge_deployment/index.md

 This is why large models typically go through optimizations before it is deployed on edge devices.
 In this blog post, we'll look into ONNX, OpenVINO and TFlite - some of the most popular form of deployement format.

-### 🏆 ONNX (Open Neural Network Exchange)

-{{% blockquote %}}
-ONNX is an open format built to represent machine learning models.
-{{% /blockquote %}}

-ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.

-With ONNX, you can train a machine learning model in one framework (e.g. PyTorch) use the trained model in another (e.g. Tensorflow)

-{{< notice note >}}
-💫 In short, ONNX offers two benefits that helps edge deployment:

-+ **Interoperability** - Develop in your preferred framework and not worry about deployment contranints.
-+ **Hardware access** - ONNX compatible runtimes can maximize performance across hardware.
-{{< /notice >}}

-In this guide, you'll learn how to convert PyTorch Image Models (TIMM) into ONNX format, a crucial step in preparing your models for efficient edge deployment.
+In this post, you'll learn how to convert PyTorch Image Models (TIMM) into ONNX format, a crucial step in preparing your models for efficient edge deployment.

 {{< notice tip >}}
 By the end of this post you'll learn how to
 + Load any model from TIMM.
-+ Convert the model into ONNX format.
++ Convert the model into ONNX, OpenVINO and TFlite format.
-+ Simplify and visualize the ONNX model.
-+ Convert the model into Torchscript.
++ Optmize the model to improve inference latency.

+The codes for this post are on my [GitHub repo](https://github.com/dnth/from-pytorch-to-edge-deployment-blogpost).
 {{< /notice >}}

+But first, let's load a PyTorch computer vision model from TIMM.

 ### 🖼️ Torch Image Models (TIMM)

 TIMM, or [Torch Image Models](https://huggingface.co/docs/timm/quickstart), is a Python library that provides a collection of pre-trained machine learning models specifically designed for computer vision tasks.

-To date, TIMM provides more than 1000 state-of-the-art computer vision models.
+To date, TIMM provides more than 1000 state-of-the-art computer vision models trained on various datasets.
+Many state-of-the-art models are also build using TIMM.

 Install TIMM by running:

 ```shell
 pip install timm
 ```

+I'm using version `timm==0.9.7` in the post.

+Presently there are 1212 models on timm as listed on [Hugging Face](https://huggingface.co/timm).

+{{< figure_resizing src="timm_hf.png" caption="DINOv2 simplified ONNX model." >}}

 Once installed load any model with 2 lines of code: